jeffgodwyll/latex-resume/resume.md

     *Software Engineer*, September 2015 — June 2016

+    - Worked with a variety of geospatial datasets using Shapefiles, KML, GeoJSON, Fusion tables, Google Earth Engine, Esri software.

-    -   Successfully led a team of 3, designing and building large scale Python web applications and APIs to interact with and to visualize geospatial datasets.
+    - Built web applications and APIs to interact with and to visualize geospatial data.

-    -   Independently deployed, maintained and provided technical support for 2 high-traffic Geonode applications.
+    - Deployed and managed 2 high-traffic Geonode applications.

-*   **Google Developer Group(GDG) Ghana**

-    *Outreach Lead*, August 2014 — Present

-    -   Advocate and train GDGs across the country on Google App Engine, Cloud Endpoints and Cloud Storage

-    -   Formulated a team which then initiated a kids outreach program that has gone on to teach over 150 kids to code for the first time.

-    *Developer Advocate*, 2012 — 2014

-    -   Trained over 200 developers on Google Cloud Technology especially Google App engine.

 *   **Ghana Technology University College**